pulumi/pulumi-kubernetes/provider/pkg/gen/examples/overlays/chartV3.md

 `Chart` does not use Tiller.
 The Chart specified is copied and expanded locally; the semantics are equivalent to running `helm template` and then using Pulumi to manage the resulting YAML manifests.
 Any values that would be retrieved in-cluster are assigned fake values, and none of Tiller's server-side validity testing is executed.

 You may also want to consider the `Release` resource as an alternative method for managing helm charts.
 For more information about the trade-offs between these options see: [Choosing the right Helm resource for your use case](https://www.pulumi.com/registry/packages/kubernetes/how-to-guides/choosing-the-right-helm-resource-for-your-use-case)

+This resource is provided for the following languages: Node.js (JavaScript, TypeScript), Python, Go, and .NET (C#, F#, VB).

 {{% examples %}}
 ## Example Usage